harrypower/cubesolve/reference.md

     * `$->method`       _( nclass caddr u save-instance-data -- )_
         - caddr u is a method to be executed ... note nclass is needed!

-  #### private methods that are normaly used directly by inherited class to save and restore data into save$ strings object
+  #### private methods that are normally used directly by inherited class to save and restore data into save$ strings object
     * `do-save-name`            _( xt save-instance-data -- )_
         - saves the name string of xt by getting the nt first name to save$
     * `do-save-inst-value`      _( xt save-instance-data -- )_